jonas-peeters/EasyScoreboards/README.md

 4. Use styles
 5. Use the players name
 6. Use the number of online players
+7. Use the player balance of economy plugins
+8. Dynamically changes its size to be as small as possible
+9. See changes immediately

 ##Setup
 1. Place the plugin file in the mods folder